 I went on to produce some more tours with the battlefield theme:

-Meanwhile, another offshoot popped ou of the ground.
-Over ten years, 2005-2015, a wargamer asked me if I could arrange his Napoleonic re-enactor group’s air fare and land arrangements as they participated in four 200th anniversary demonstrations of Napoleon’s battles throughout Europe.
-They started with Austerlitz, Czech Republic in 2005 then Germany’s Jena-Auerstadt in 2005, Leipzig 2013 and culminated with Waterloo, Belgium in 2015.
+- Meanwhile, another offshoot popped out of the ground. a wargamer asked me if I could arrange his Napoleonic re-enactor group’s air fare and land arrangements as they participated in four 200th anniversary demonstrations of Napoleon’s battles throughout Europe.
 Between hotel stays, the 21e Régiment d’Infanterie de Ligne, 3e Compagnie had a truly land tour.
 These guys were “under canvas” for an “intense” experience between their skirmishes with real muskets (thankfully firing blanks).
 For Jena, the day before travel the Dutch government made new rules requirin paper certificates for each traveler to allow their muskets to be carried in gun cases in the baggage compartment.
 This require fast action and forwarding on scans to each traveler spread around the USA.
 I will save the story about the officer’s sword for when you call.

 So 13 more custom tours grew out of this unusually specialized tour!
 The individuals who traveled with these groups could have done something similar on their own but they would not had the ease, savings and camaraderie of traveling with like-minded people.
 I would guess that for many these were very memorable experiences that they might not have dreamed they’d get to do otherwise.

 A testimonial from the unit leader of the re-enactors:

 “They listen to your wants and desires and follow through.
 Totally professional but friendly all the way.” – Michael Mathews, Sous-Officier, 21e Régiment d’Infanterie de Ligne, 3e Compagnie